-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG ¶ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Applicant has had periods of underemployment, relocation, and caring for ill family members that have negatively impacted his financial situation.
-He has provided no information concerning these debts other than to say that they remain delinquent.
-Applicant has not demonstrated that he is financially responsible.
+In the Government's FORM, Applicant was told to provide documentary evidence in response to the FORM that supports the applicable mitigating conditions.
+Applicant failed to respond.
+There is insufficient documentation in the record to show that Applicant has resolved or continues to work toward resolving his delinquent debt.
+Accordingly, Applicant has not demonstrated that he is financially responsible.